 - A team member injured during a game is to be removed from the batting order (no automatic out).

 - Teams are allowed to play with 8 players.

-- Guest players are allowed to play for a team even if that team already has enough players to set their 10 player roster provided players on that team vote in f Guest players are only allowed to play 2 games in the Division per season.
+- Guest players are allowed to play for a team even if that team already has enough players to set their 10-player roster provided players on that team vote in f Guest players are only allowed to play 2 games in the Division per season.
 A Guest player is to be placed at the bottom of the batting order behind the regular team members and, where applicable, any spares that have been recruited.
 Please review the Guest and Spare Policy and Forms on the ESSPA Website.